 The seller training team for a division of a large Seattle area software company delivered training at yearly intervals, corresponding with major product updates.
 However new cloud applications were updated more frequently, requiring more frequent seller training.
 Onit Partner Charlotte Franklin was engaged to assist in adapting the client’s training activity processes.

-Analysis included studying previous events and gathering feedback from stakeholders, identifying factors contributing to positive training outcomes, and noting issues of concern to presenters.
+The analysis included studying previous events and gathering feedback from stakeholders, identifying factors contributing to positive training outcomes, and noting issues of concern to presenters.
 A documented process could then be created, plus supporting materials to assist presenters and the project team.
 The strategy also including developing a process and guidelines to re-use content across other platforms.

 Crafting a Solution